How to Create a Result-Driven SEO Strategy

 - Structured data markup.
 Tap into the latest SERP features to improve click-through rates

 Content is king.
 That’s the saying, right?
 It’s true in a way.
 Your website is really just a wrapper for your content.
 Your content tells prospects what you do, where you do it, who you have done it for, and why someone should use your business.
-And if you’re smart, your content strategy for SEO should also go beyond these obvious brochure-type elements and help your prospective customers achieve their goals.
+And if you’re smart, your content should also go beyond these obvious brochure-type elements and help your prospective customers achieve their goals.
 For service businesses, we can loosely break your content down into three categories:

 - Service content.
 What you do and where you do it.